-The Board is required to be up to date with current business, industry, regulatory, and legislative developments and trends that will affect the Bank's business operations.
-Immediately after appointment, the Bank will provide a formal induction.
+The Board is required to be up to date with current business, industry, regulatory, and legislative developments and trends that affect the Bank's business operations.
+Immediately after appointment, the Bank provides formal induction for a full day, and this year it was held on 30 March 2017.